UofSC-Fall-2022-Math-587-001/jekyll/syllabus.md

 To wholly and successfully engage with the course, you will need to be need to [attend](#attendance-policy-and-covid-reporting) class, attempt lots of problems, and engage both with me and your fellow classmates.
 All course materials are will be made available online so regular Internet access is essential for successful completion of the course.

+**Due to construction delays for the renovation of LeConte College, we will plan to meet virtually until September 7, at least.
+We will use
+Microsoft Teams.
+Links to the meeting will be provided in advance.
+We will return to face-to-face instruction when possible.**

 It is expected that much of this material will be unfamiliar to you.
 (If not, more power to you.)
 The course is structured to guide every student to mastery in terms of conceptual understanding and computational fidelity by the end of the semester.

 Class time will be spent working in small groups and presenting solutions to problems.
 It is expected you will have consumed the relevant material ahead of each course.
 It is not expected you will be comfortable with the material.
 Class time is for learning through doing and working through your misunderstandings.

-Each class will end with a short quiz to diagnose any problems.
+Weekly short quizzes will help to diagnose any problems.

 At the end of the class, a project will be due in place of a final exam.